11 min read

 A 2026 retrospective on document AI from before RAG had a name, and on how much of the system around the model shifted once foundation models arrived.

 In 2018, we built a document-ingestion pipeline with NLP parsing, restructured output, and an adaptive-learning UI as part of a subscription product.
 We were not aware of the transformer architecture that propels the foundation models of today — BERT and the first GPT had only just shipped that year.
-For Optey, we were building productivity for people who would not take the time to read a 500- or 1000-page book.
-The plan was to use NLTK and Python’s NLP libraries to compress those inputs into a 10-page summary that read like a story.
-The concept was grounded; the technology of the time was the limit.
+Optey aimed to boost productivity for those unwilling to read lengthy books.
+The plan was to use NLTK and Python’s NLP libraries to compress those inputs into shorter page summaries that read like a story.
+The idea was sound, but technology at that time limited its implementation.

-Fast forward to 2026, and here is how that build compares to the same system as you’d architect it today.
+Fast forward to 2026, and here is how that build compares to the same system if you were to architect it today.

-In 2026 terms, that’s a RAG-based adaptive-learning SaaS, before RAG had a name.
-The stack was modest: Python and Django on the backend, NLTK doing the parsing, a SQL store for the structured records, a JavaScript front-end on top.
-The pipeline ran in one direction — documents in, parsed once, persisted as structured records, UI reads from the records.
-We never finished it into a product, but eight years later, the architecture I sketched is approximately the same architecture I would still draw today.
+In 2026 terms, we had built a RAG-based adaptive-learning SaaS, before RAG had a name.
+The stack was modest: Python and Django on the backend, NLTK doing the parsing, an SQL store for structured records with a JavaScript frontend on top.
+The pipeline ran in one direction where it had documents in -> parsed once -> persisted as structured records & UI read from these records.
+We never finished it into a product, but eight years later, the architecture sketched is approximately the same architecture I would still draw today.

-The point of this essay is not the project.
-It is the narrow question of what the model layer of a document AI system can output now that it could not output in 2018, and what that change does to the system around it.
-Briefly: what we got right architecturally, what we missed strategically, and then the part I actually came here to write — how the AI layer changed.
+The point of this essay is not the project, it is the narrow question of what the model layer of a document AI system can output now that it could not output in 2018, and what that change does to the systems around it.
+In summary: architectural successes, strategic mistakes, and most importantly — changes to the AI layer.

 What we got right